 How Do Derivatives Trade?

-Derivatives are priced through an entirely different process as stocks and they trade on different exchanges as well.
+Derivatives are priced through an entirely different process than stocks and they trade on different exchanges as well.
 The two types of derivative exchanges are:

 - Regulated Exchanges – Trading takes place in the open on regulated exchanges like the CBOE and CME.
 These exchanges are governed by the SEC and must operate under certain rules.